jakenology/Scripts/README.md

 - [uninstall-printers.sh](./Uninstalls/uninstall-printers.sh)
     - Uninstall all printers on your Mac
 # **HELP**
-Are you a novice?
-New to this whole programming thing?
-Been there done that.
+Are you a novice at scripting?
 I am more than willing to help lead you in the right direction.
 Email me: <a href="mailto:jaykepeters@gmail.com?subject=I need help with the repository entitled Scripts">Jayke Peters (Home)</a>